 While being a musician is a vocation and privilege, we still need to make a living.
 Xenia Pestova argues “It is time to accept responsibility and to open a discussion with each other, our organisers, and our public.
 This conversation might be a difficult one to have, and it is doubtful that it will radically change engrained professional standards and expectations in the near future.
 We may even singe a few bridges in the process.
 However, I invite you to join me and take that risk.
 If nothing else, it can provide us with an opportunity to pave the path for the next generation of professionals who follow in our footsteps.”

 Bryony Kimmings’ blog discussing real-life earnings and expenses in “the false economy” of touring theatre, difficulties of negotiating, and earning a living as an artist, despite being established and award winning, and working 14 hour days, six days a week..
 “The artist is always the one squeezed.
 I am sure venues will say that they are squeezed too… so stop with the false economy, be realistic with your funders about what their investment gets them, stop bowing down.”

-Instigated by a‑n The Artists Information Company and AIR: Artists Interaction and Representation, and supported by UK and international artist and arts agencies, this is a strategic, long-term campaign steered by artist activists that advocates for fair pay for visual artists when showing work in publicly-funded values.
-Underpinned by in-depth independent research and informed by strategies in Australia, Canada, Poland, Norway, Sweden and US, it makes the case for artists’ fees as part of achieving equality and diversity policies.
-Manifesto, video, case studies, supporting statements and sign up at www.payingartists.org.uk.
+Instigated by a‑n The Artists Information Company, and supported by UK and international artist and arts agencies, this strategic, long-term campaign from 2013 was steered by artist activists and advocates for fair pay for visual artists when showing work in publicly-funded values.
+Underpinned by in-depth independent research and informed by strategies in Australia, Canada, Poland, Norway, Sweden and US, it argues for paying fair artists’ fees as part of achieving equality and diversity policies.
+Manifesto, video, case studies and resources produced are at www.payingartists.org.uk.